 In 1874, Fort Reno was established to quell the unrest among the Indians in the region.
 First known as the “Camp Near Cheyenne Agency,” the location was later named Fort Reno in 1876 in honor of Major General Jesse L. Reno, who had been killed in the Civil War.
 The soldiers soon built a stockade where Lieutenant General Philip Sheridan conducted his Indian campaigns from headquarters established at the fort.

-Soon the United States Cavalry units calmed down the uprisings in the area, but, stayed on to maintain the peace.
+The United States Cavalry units soon calmed down the uprisings in the area but stayed on to maintain the peace.

-On April 22, 1889, the unassigned lands of the area were opened up for settlement, which quickly became known as the great Oklahoma land run.
+On April 22, 1889, the area’s unassigned lands were opened up for settlement, which quickly became known as the great Oklahoma land run.
 When the signal was given along the outer boundaries, the Fort Reno soldiers were assigned to keep order among the many rushing pioneers flooding the area.

-No sooner was the land opened for settlement when the Rock Island Railroad began to build a line from Caldwell, Kansas to the south bank of the Canadian River.
+No sooner was the land opened for settlement when the Rock Island Railroad began to build a line from Caldwell, Kansas, to the Canadian River’s south bank.
 Near Fort Reno, a settlement had sprung up called Reno City, which quickly decided to relocate nearer the railroad.

 In 1892 and again in 1894, additional unassigned lands were opened up to settlers, which brought more people to the new settlement of El Reno.

-On August 6, 1901, the old Irving School in El Reno was the site of the lottery drawing for the last free territory land for settlement.
+On August 6, 1901, the old Irving School in El Reno was the lottery drawing site for the last free territory land for settlement.
 These lands formerly allocated to the Wichita, Caddo, Comanche, Kiowa, and Apache tribes were the final lands opened to white settlers.

-Heading west from El Reno on Route 66, the old highway travels through a number of small towns that show the obvious suffering that results from superhighways bypassing small towns.
+Heading west from El Reno on Route 66, the old highway travels through several small towns that show the obvious suffering that results from superhighways bypassing small towns.